-1. As far as i know, all the pictures that exists of the Dorabella cipher do not show the original message from Elgar, but the rewritten version from Penny, that she published within her memoirs.
-Perhaps this act of rewriting has canceled some information that could have been helpful.
-For example: the alignment of the symbols; the length of the lines; since a horizontal flipped symbol is also a valid symbol, she perhaps wrote everything upside-down; sometimes the cipher symbols are ambiguous, did she get the right direction of each symbol? etc...
+- As far as I know, all existing images of the Dorabella cipher do not show Elgar's original message, but Penny's rewritten version, which she published in her memoirs.
+Perhaps this act of rewriting removed some information that might have been helpful.
+For example: the orientation of the symbols; the length of the lines; since a horizontally reversed symbol is also a valid symbol, perhaps she wrote everything upside down; sometimes the cipher symbols are ambiguous, did she get the right direction of each symbol? etc...

 One additional thing he does on this page is, that he writes the sentence "DO YOU GO TO LONDON TOMORROW" on the left side and counts the number of the occurrences of the letter "O".
 Is the related to his encryption method?